GabrielDjebbar/kafka-challenge/README.md

 https://stackoverflow.com/questions/47125764/timeouts-for-kafka-streams

 ## If I could do it again :
-I would try going for Java instead of Python as documentation around Kafka Stream seems to be a lot more complete (moreover not all functionalities have been ported to Python it seems).
-But mostly, not having dealt with Kafka streams beforehand held me back for wrapping my head around a scalable approach.
+I would try going for Java instead of Python as documentation around Kafka Stream seems to be a lot more complete (moreover not all functionalities have been ported to Python it seems, punctuate amongst other).
+But mostly, not having dealt with Kafka streams beforehand held me back for wrapping my head around a scalable approach that worked as buisiness intended.